 The lenses that come with the included goggles come in clear, tinted, or mirrored options.

 The included goggles are excellent.
 They keep the water out and don’t get foggy.
 This product is recommended for ages 6 to adult.
+It’s a great option for tweens.
 Again, Frogglez offers a 100% money back guarantee on the Masterz Explorerz.

 These goggles offer something none of the others on this list have: curved lenses which allow you to see 180 degrees.
 Additionally, the lenses are considerably larger than any of the other options on this list.
 They are between the size of normal goggles and a swim mask.
 The lenses are also distortion free and scratch resistant.
 Anti-fog coating is another plus with this option.